How is the weather shaping up for Independence Day fireworks displays?

 Keep an eye on the forecast

-Throughout the nation and particularly in the East, Devore said residents should keep an updated eye on the forecasts as holiday plans may need to be shifted around with Mother Nature's plans.
+Throughout the nation, Devore said residents should keep an updated eye on the forecasts as holiday plans may need to be shifted around with Mother Nature's plans.
 Android users and iPhone users can do that easily by using the free AccuWeather app, which offers minute-by-minute forecasts and fast delivery of severe weather alerts.

 "As your weekend plans evolve including fireworks or a trip to the beach, this will be one of those patterns where you'll need to continue checking in because the amount and frequency of thunderstorms can change by day and even times of the day," Devore said.
 "There may be some days where it'll be really nice in the morning and then get not so nice by the afternoon, or vice versa.
 So those are the kinds of things that people should keep checking back with us for as we get towards the end of the week."